syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    {:.prettyprint }

-2. Add the below code snippet in the body tag of the _Layout.cshtml page.
+2. Add the following code example in the body tag of the _Layout.cshtml page.

    ~~~ html